 Because these plans are standard, many lumber yards can provide you with the proper materials and elements for the load carrying structural system.

-A structural engineer may not be required in this scenario.
-However, as mentioned throughout this blog, if you plan to include any weight bearing elements beyond the scope of the original plan, such as:
+A structural engineer may not be required in this scenario (besides the foundation).
+However, as mentioned throughout this blog, if you plan to include any weight bearing elements beyond the scope of the original plan, you will need an engineer.

 - Granite countertops

 If you decide to go the custom home route, you will want to start with an architect who works with a structural engineer.
 The architect will work with you to design plans encompassing the elements you wish to incorporate.

 Then, these plans can be handed off to a structural engineer for structural details and a foundation plan.

 The engineer and architect will communicate throughout the design/plan process to certify that all crucial elements have been taken into consideration for before construction.

 It is also a good idea to have an engineer check out the build site before purchase or beginning construction.
 Different landscape and soils can impact the longevity of your home plus it’s a good ideas to ward off unexpected issues.